-The prayer for labourers has risen up to the Lord countless numbers of times.
+The prayer for labourers has risen up to the Lord countless number of times over the centuries.
 Have you ever considered yourself an answer to the prayer?

 Who is a shepherd?

 The flock he gives you may not be large.
 It may be no more than a few relatives or friends.
 It may be just one member in your family or among your coworkers and acquaintances.
 It may even be a stranger that you meet by chance.

 You have to pray for guidance and help from the Holy Spirit.
 Jesus said: “If you love me, keep my commands.
 And I will ask the Father, and he will give you another advocate to help you and be with you forever – the Spirit of truth.”
 (Jn 14:15–17, NIV)